 This was my breakfast most days in Sri Lanka, and one of the recipes I absolutely had to learn.
 Sri Lankan Roti is different than its Indian counterpart in that it uses coconut in the dough.
 If you are bad at bread baking, don’t worry, this bread is cooked on a griddle like a pancake.
 Perfect with some butter, chili sambal, or marmalade for an A+ breakfast.

 One of the most popular recipes on Cooking To Entertain is for Chicken Devel.
+Sri Lankan food has been influenced by other cultures throughout history, and this is considered an adopted dish.
 I learned how to make this from my host in Kandy, and fell in love with it immediately.
 Devel food in Sri Lanka is used to signify the recipes that have a Chinese influence.
 There is a decent sized Chinese-Sri Lankan immigrant population, and the fusion recipes are known as devilled _______.
 This chicken and peppers is stir fried in an awesome sauce and pairs great with some fresh white rice.

 Best Sri Lankan Recipes